MOSH-Insa-Toulouse/Projet_Capteur_Coussen_Barnova/README.md

 <img src="https://github.com/MOSH-Insa-Toulouse/Projet_Capteur_Coussen_Barnova/blob/main/Sensor.jpeg" width="130" height="210">

 Supplying the sensor with 5V induces current in the sensor.
 However, this current has an order of magnitude of a nanoampere.
 Ordinary multimeter is not able to detect such a small current.
 We use LTC1050 amplifier which enables to convert current into a voltage that can be measured thanks to Arduino Uno board.
 We dimensioned amplifier circuit in order to filter 50 Hz noise and cut off high frequencies.
-Further explanations are contained in Filtres document.
+Further explanations are contained in Electronic_simulation_LTSpice document.
 We designed this electrical circuit as a shield PCB (printed circuit board) using KiCad 6.0 software and printed it.
 KiCad files can be found in KiCad directory.

 <img src="https://github.com/MOSH-Insa-Toulouse/Projet_Capteur_Coussen_Barnova/blob/main/Scheme_PCB.jpg?raw=true" width="410" height="260">